 - Value Added Analysis: adds another dimension of discovery by looking at the process through the eyes of the customer to uncover non-value-adding steps and the cost of doing business.

 - Value Stream Mapping: combines process data with a map of the value-adding steps to help determine where Waste can be removed.

-After data collection, the team will be able to display the data using charts and graphs for visual indications for problems in the process.
-The transformation of numbers into visuals allows the team to easily communicate their findings to leadership and other process participants.
+After collecting data, the team is able to display it using charts and graphs providing visual clues to process problems.
+Transforming spreadsheets of numbers into revealing visuals allows the team to easily communicate their findings to leadership and other process participants.
 Selecting the right charts and graphs provides the team with valuable insights about the causes of process issues.